ErikFortune/fgv/libraries/ts-json/docs/ts-json.templatevars.md

 ## TemplateVars type

-Collection of variable used for template replacement in a JSON edit or conversion.
+Collection of variables used for template replacement in a JSON edit or conversion.

 **Signature:**